javajuice1337/RustPlusBot/plugin examples/hotelfloors.md

 This plugin example demonstrates how to automatically activate multiple similarly named Smart Switches with a single command.
 This is the same plugin seen in the **MikeTheVike** YouTube video here: https://www.youtube.com/watch?v=ijdQ31TP0hk

-By default, the plugin controls paired Smart Switche devices beginning with `floor`.
+By default, the plugin controls paired Smart Switch devices beginning with `floor`.
 You can change this name by modifying the `device_name` constant.

 In this plugin example, the following team chat commands are implemented: